robitec97/zug/README.md

 ### ✅ **Lightweight & Fast**

 No bloated Python chains or orchestration layers.
-Zug is pure Go — fast to build, fast to run, easy to understand.
+Zug is pure Go: fast to build, fast to run, easy to understand.

 ### ✅ **Minimal, Understandable Design**